nfriend/website-3.0/_drafts/2018-11-16-pdf-gotchas-with-headless-chrome.md

 ## Some advanced layouts simply aren't possible

-There are few edge cases - mostly dealing with headers/footers and page wrapping - that you simply can't control.
+There are a few edge cases - mostly dealing with headers/footers and page wrapping - that you simply can't control.
 For example, want to place a special footer only on pages 2, 4, and 7?
 Not possible.
 (If it is, [let me know how!](mailto:hello@nathanfriend.io))

 ## The page needs to finish loading